sysobjadm(8) 맨 페이지 - 윈디하나의 솔라나라

 # reboot

-Bootstrapping is the process of generating a path_to_inst with instance
+Full bootstrapping is the process of (re)generating path_to_inst for

-is used by Solaris for installation and can also be used as an adminis‐
+same.
+This process is used during Solaris install, and can also be used

 # mv /etc/devices/path_to_inst /etc/devices/path_to_inst.original